sonia-br/mood-based-movie-generator/docs/development.md

 - merge feature/profile branch
     - noticed that feature updates were not merged to dev before
 - removed Firebase configurations from source code

+- added authentication page to register or login
+    - input fields for email and password
+    - button for registration or login
+    - used createUserWithEmailAndPassword and signWithEmailAndPassword from firebase for easier handling of authentication
+- updated App.jsx
+    - added route to authentication page, singing out from account, automatically sending user to the profile page after login
+    - user cannot go to profile page if they are not logged in